enormandeau/github_tutorial/README.md

-# GitHub for scientists
+# Unofficial Introduction to GitHub for Scientists

 ## WARNING!

-**This tutorial is under construction.
+**This tutorial is under construction and is mostly an empty template.
 Come have a look later!**

 ![be social](images/be-social.gif)